Li

 Do you not see, within the high tower,

-someone who sorrows for his white hair
+someone who sorrows for his white

 before the bright mirror? --